 Today’s recipe is probably my favorite creation of all.
 Instead of poaching fruits with sugar and wine as is so often done, I poach these fresh, local Bosc pears in maple syrup, vanilla and lemon zest.
 Surprisingly it takes very little maple syrup to make the pears intensely sweet and flavorful.

 Serve the pears on their own for a light ending to a meal, or dress them up with a scoop of ice cream and a drizzle of warm chocolate sauce.
-What a perfect way to conjure up romantic Vermont foliage on your palette!
+What a perfect way to conjure up romantic Vermont foliage on your palate!

 Maple-poached pear sundae